The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 The hormones and neurotransmitters in your brain are made from cholesterol.
 You cannot live without it; it is definitely not all bad.

-Cholesterol is also high in coconut oil, and we will look at that in another page.
-Suffice it to say, it is controversial; high in saturated fat, but not bad for your well-being?
+Cholesterol is also high in coconut oil; we will look at that in another page.
+Suffice it to say, it is controversial; rich in saturated fat but not bad for your well-being?

-There is a strong case to be made for doing all our high temperature frying with saturated fats; butter and coconut oil, and those rich in monounsaturated fatty acids, for example, from the olive and avocado.
+There is a strong case to be made for doing all our high temperature frying with saturated fats; butter, coconut oil and those rich in monounsaturated fatty acids, for example from the olive and avocado.

-Only the latter will not give you high temperatures.
+Only the avocado oil will not give you high temperatures.

 Olive and avocado fat have a high stability when heated which makes them perfect for frying and baking.
 They are excellent for the barbecue too since most common vegetable oils such as sunflower are rich in polyunsaturates which tend to oxidize on hot surfaces and the open flames used in outdoor cooking.